Kseen715/cifs.cpp/README.md

 </p>

 ## Description
-`cifs.cpp` is a demonstration of RSA and ElGamal encryption and decryption.
-It is a simple program that uses the RSA and Elgamal algorithms to encrypt and decrypt messages.
+`cifs.cpp` is a demonstration of an encryption/decryption algorithms.
 Written with C++ in C-style.

+Implemented algorithms:
+- RSA
+- ElGamal (+ signature)
+- DES

 ## Install
 To build the project, you need to have `make` and `g++` (C++17 compatible) installed on your system (or you can use your own build system).
 Then you can clone the repository and build the project using the following commands: